 - Lead on the provision of expert advice to the Practice on all matters concerning the Data Protection Act, compliance, best practice and setting and maintaining standards. - Inform and advise the organisation and its employees of their data protection obligations under the GDPR. - Monitor the organisation's compliance with the GDPR and internal data protection policies and procedures.
-This will include monitoring the assignment of responsibilities, awareness training, and training of staff involved in processing operations and related audits. - Advise on the necessity of data protection impact assessments (DPIAs), the manner of their implementation and outcomes. - Serve as the contact point to the data protection authorities for all data protection issues, including data breach reporting.
+This will include monitoring the assignment of responsibilities, awareness training, and training of staff involved in processing operations and related audits - Advise on the necessity of data protection impact assessments (DPIAs), the manner of their implementation and outcomes. - Serve as the contact point to the data protection authorities for all data protection issues, including data breach reporting.

-The DPO will be independent and an expert in data protection.
 The DPO will be the Practice's point of contact with the Information Commissioner's Office